palitu/emonTX-ESPGateway/README.md

 #Future Plans
 Ultimately i want this to be an RFM -> MQTT bridge for emonTx.
 I am currenlty looking for a decent library for the RFMs on the ESP8266's.
 Let me know if you see one.

+#thanks
+This is based off of the following repository: https://github.com/tzapu/emonTXSerialGateway